what is a layoff

 Conclusion

 If you have read this far, the key takeaway of this discussion is that although not the most recommended approach to handling company functioning or cutting costs, sometimes a layoff can be the only feasible option for an organisation to take up.
-However, you can take some preliminary measures such as regularly upgrading your skills and technical knowledge, improve your soft skills and use them to avoid suffering a layoff.
+However, you can take some preliminary measures such as regularly upgrading your skills and technical knowledge, improving your soft skills, and using them to avoid suffering a layoff.
 And even in the case of an inevitable layoff, there are multiple options available for you to explore and work towards.

 FAQs (Frequently Asked Questions)

 The most basic difference between a layoff and firing is that a layoff is usually not because of any fault of the employee but due to some reasons on the end of the employer/company.
-On the other hand, a firing is mainly due to misconduct or under average performance by the employee.
-A firing is due to a faulty behaviour on the employee’s end.
+On the other hand, a firing is mainly due to misconduct or under-average performance by the employee.
+A firing is due to faulty behavior on the employee’s end.
 Another difference between a layoff and a firing is that the former can be either temporary or permanent whereas the latter means the termination of the employment of the person being fired.

 A mass layoff is when the company in question lays off over 500 of its employees in less than the period of a month.